etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_change_an_existing_Window.md

 guides/How_to_change_an_existing_Window-1.png){: .legacy-image-style}

-To apply the same layout changes to the window in _classic UI mode_ the windows needs to be recompiled, the changes deployed to tomcat and tomcat restarted.
+To apply the same layout changes to the window in _classic UI mode_, the windows need to be recompiled, the changes deployed to tomcat and tomcat restarted.
 The compile & deploy step can be done by using _ant smartbuild_ which will recompile all changed windows and deploy the changes.